DateMySchool

 DateMySchool is an online dating platform targeted toward university students and alumni.
 It requires a university email address, and claims that it permits only verified students and alumni to join.
-It allows users to filter by schools, departments, individuals and other groups from accessing their profiles - subject to the same security policy based on university email addresses.
+It allows users to filter by schools, departments, individuals and other groups from accessing their profiles, which are all subject to the same security policy based on university email addresses.
 The site does not index profiles on Google.

 Site registration is free, but members are prompted to sign up for a subscription if they visit their inbox.

 History

 DateMySchool was co-founded by Columbia University M.B.A. students Balazs Alexa and Jean Meyer on November 8, 2010, after a woman in the School of Social Work complained that there were too few men in her department.
 DateMySchool first expanded to New York University; University of California, Berkeley; Stanford, Harvard, and Massachusetts Institute of Technology; and then spread to 350 schools before launching to more than 1,000 schools nationwide.